Gardening 101: This is How to Grow an Amazing Garden

 - Conventional products are easier to find.
 Many big-box stores carry them.

-- Conventional fertilizers can be easier to apply and are usually odor-free.
-Miracle-Gro dissolves easily in water, for example.
-And it doesn’t smell.
+- Conventional fertilizers can be easier to apply and are usually odor-free or low-odor.
+And many dissolve easily in water.

 - Conventional pesticides and herbicides are produced and scientifically tested to result in specific outcomes.
 They generally work well for their intended purpose.